doug1111/baseSpringProject/README.md

+## TO GET START
+Developers could download or copy the project to start their development.
+To make the framework satisfy your requirements, you could change simply change the setting.
+And then, you are all good to start function or business logic development.

 # About BaseSpringProject
 The base java framework is a maven project, which has integrated the popular plugins or components for SpringBoot framework.
 This project provides the useful framework that is easily to access and CI(continuous integration).
 It is a server-side service, which includes two parts that enable the service connect to database and expose the API to the front service.